MicrosoftLearning/mslearn-openai/Instructions/Exercises/01-get-started-azure-openai.md

 # Get started with Azure OpenAI service

 Azure OpenAI Service brings the generative AI models developed by OpenAI to the Azure platform, enabling you to develop powerful AI solutions that benefit from the security, scalability, and integration of services provided by the Azure cloud platform.
-In this exercise, you'll learn how to get started with Azure OpenAI by provisioning the service as an Azure resource and using Azure OpenAI Studio to deploy and explore generative AI models.
+In this exercise, you'll learn how to get started with Azure OpenAI by provisioning the service as an Azure resource and using Azure AI Studio to deploy and explore generative AI models.

 In the scenario for this exercise, you will perform the role of a software developer who has been tasked to implement an AI agent that can use generative AI to help a marketing organization improve its effectiveness at reaching customers and advertising new products.
 The techniques used in the exercise can be applied to any scenario where an organization wants to use generative AI models to help employees be more effective and productive.